iboutsikas/iboutsikas.github.io/_projects/gw2-addon-manager.md

 with a web-based stack, namely Electron and Angular.
 I know a lot of people might dislike that, and I don't fault them.
 Electron can often be too much.

-The application is using Angular material for the basic stylying with a lot of customizations to get it a bit GW2-like.
+The application is using Angular material for the basic styling with a lot of customizations to get it a bit GW2-like.
 It fixes some bugs that plagued the old version (namely uninstalling addons and enabling/disabling them).